 I’m an experienced proofreader and editor, and I work with students of all levels as well as academics and academic publishers.
 When you email me we can discuss your specific requirements.
 The following is a general outline of what the process of proofreading or copy-editing involves.

 First of all, please remember to book me in advance.
 The more warning you can give me, the better.
-My clients are very often working to strict deadlines, therefore I appreciate that it is not always possible to provide an exact time frame.
+I appreciate that it is not always possible to provide an exact time frame in advance.
 I can get very busy, however, therefore the longer the notice period and the more exact you can be with when you will send me your work (and your required deadline), the more efficient I can be.
 Remember to leave time to check over my changes.

 Note that the total amount of hours estimated for a project is not completed consecutively.
 I have to take regular breaks in order to maintain my concentration, so that I can work to the highest standard; you are only charged for the time I actually spend working.
 What this means in practice is that an eight-hour estimate will actually take more than one day to be completed.

-For proofreading or copy-editing a standard-length doctoral thesis (c.80,000 words), I will need at least five working days, ideally longer.
+For proofreading or copy-editing a standard-length doctoral thesis (c.80,000 words), I will need at least seven working days.

 I work from Word documents (.doc, .docx or .rtf, though .odt is OK too), and use Track Changes to record all the changes I make.
 This allows you to see everything that I have done, and to accept or reject my changes as you wish.
 When copy-editing I will also make comments and suggestions on style and broader issues.
 If you are not familiar with Word’s Track Changes feature, Office support pages provide a helpful guide.